adap/flower/baselines/feddebug/README.md

 ```bash
 python -m feddebug.main device=cpu total_malicious_clients=2 dataset.name=cifar10
 ```
-Now clients 0 and 1 are malicious.
+In this scenario, clients 0 and 1 are now malicious.
 The output will show the FedDebug output as follows:

 ```log
 [2024-10-23 13:15:34,281][flwr][INFO] - ***FedDebug Output Round 5 ***